Harshitat23/Game_projects/README.md

 # Game_projects
-This is a Rockpaperscissors game in js.
+This is a Rockpaperscissor game in js.